Nonparametric Instrumental Variables Estimation Under Misspecification

-In addition to our non-robustness results, we specify two important cases in which misspecification-robust estimation is possible.
-Firstly, suppose that the researcher is interested in estimation of a continuous functional of the structural function (\citet{Ai2003}, \citet{Severini2012}, \citet{Ichimuraa}) rather than the structural function itself.
-This estimation problem may not be ill-posed and our sensitivity results may not apply.
-We provide necessary and sufficient conditions under which a continuous linear functional can be estimated robustly.
+Robust estimation is also possible if the researcher is interested in a continuous functional of the structural function rather than the function itself.
+We provide necessary and sufficient conditions under which such a functional can be estimated robustly without the need to impose smoothness.

-Secondly, suppose it is known that the structural function obeys some shape restrictions, say a smoothness condition.
-If the restrictions are sufficiently strong then an estimator that imposes them on the structural function may be robust to misspecification, without sacrificing consistency.
-Two NPIV methods which impose strong smoothness conditions are the sieve-type procedures of \citet{Newey2003} and \citet{Blundell2007}.\footnote{\citet{Chetverikov2017} impose monotonicity on the structural function in order to tackle the problem of ill-posedness.
-However, their analysis also assumes monotonicity in the reduced-form relationship between the instruments and endogenous regressors.
-This fall outside the scope of our analysis.} However, smoothness conditions (and other shape restrictions) are absent from a number of prominent NPIV methods.\footnote{The NPIV methods described in \citet{Chen2018}, \citet{Darolles}, \citet{Hall2005} and \citet{Horowitz2011} to name a few.
-Many analyses of NPIV estimation fall into a third category in that they are general enough to incorporate both estimators that do and do not impose smoothness, for example \citet{Cheng}.}

-Unfortunately, even with the imposition of nonparametric smoothness, we show that NPIV estimators are more sensitive to misspecification than parametric IV estimators or standard nonparametric regression estimators.
-Moreover, if the structural function violates some smoothness assumptions, then a procedure that imposes those assumptions cannot be consistent, even if instruments are valid.

-In sum, NPIV estimation under misspecification involves a trade-off.
-Imposing strong restrictions on the structural function reduces the sensitivity to a failure of instrumental validity but risks additional bias.
-Ideally, a researcher would make the trade-off optimally and evaluate a point-estimator with minimal worst-case asymptotic bias.
-Moreover, the researcher would present error bands that directly account for some degree of misspecification.

-To this end we propose a new approach to estimation and empirical sensitivity analysis in NPIV.
-Rather than assume correct specification, we propose a method based on partial identification (\citet{Manski1989} , \citet{Horowitz1995}).\footnote{\citet{Santos2012} and \citet{Freyberger2015} also propose partial identification approaches to NPIV.
-However, their analyses assume instrumental validity.}

-We replace the assumption of instrumental validity with a weaker assumption that the deviation from instrumental validity is bounded in the supremum norm.
-We also place a priori restrictions on the structural function (e.g., a bound on its second derivatives).
-This yields a linear conditional moment inequality model (\citet{Andrewsb}) in which the parameter of interest is a function.

-We provide a procedure to estimate the envelopes of the identified set and to evaluate a point estimator with minimal worst-case asymptotic bias.
-Our method is simple and computationally light.
-The first stage amounts to standard non-parametric regression and the second stage consists of linear programming.
-We derive uniform rates of convergence in probability under both high-level and primitive conditions.

-The estimation problem in our partially identified model is not ill-posed and we show that our estimators can achieve the same uniform rate of convergence as in standard series regression.